isjeffcom/coronvirusFigureUK/readme.md

 3. As I am not a professional coder (I am a designer), I am welcome if anyone could help me make improvement.
 You can contact me through ISSUE page

 ## Powered By
-Standard NodeJs + ExpressJs along with superagent, cheerio, node-schedule.
+Standard NodeJs + Express library along with superagent, cheerio, node-schedule.
 Detail is in: package.json.

 ## Data Source